ucan-wg/spec/README.md

                  authority
 ```

 The capability authority is the total rights of the authorization space down to the relevant volume of authorizations.
 Individual capabilities MAY overlap; the authority is the union.
-Except for [rights amplification](#64-rights-amplification), every unique delegation MUST have equal or narrower capabilities from their delegator.
+Except for [rights amplification], every unique delegation MUST have equal or narrower capabilities from their delegator.
 Inside this content space, you can draw a boundary around some resource(s) (their type, identifiers, and paths or children) and their capabilities.

 For example, given the following authoritys against a WebNative filesystem, they can be merged as follows: